 RESURRECTION LOGO FOR FEATHER OF CONFIDENCE INC 2020.
-UNIQUE DESIGN BY FEATHER OF CONFIDENCE INC 2020
+UNIQUE DESIGN BY FEATHER OF CONFIDENCE INC 2020 to 2022

 Demonstration Artwork: Batman Returns: Art Direction, Design and COPY by FEATHER OF CONFIDENCE INC!!
 2020 (Unique Creative)